cloudblog004/fantasticfoodies/content/en/posts/2999-simple-way-to-make-any-night-of-the-week-general-tso-chicken-and-amp-rice.md

-So that is going to wrap it up with this exceptional food general tso chicken &amp; rice recipe.
+So that is going to wrap it up with this exceptional food general tso chicken & rice recipe.
 Thank you very much for reading.
 I'm sure that you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!